maxim2266/OCR/README.md

   -h       display this help and exit
 ```

-The output is a set of grey-scale images, one per page, each with 600dpi resolution.
-The input document
+The output is a set of grey-scale images in `.pgm` format, one per page.
-does not have to be made of images, any valid document can be rendered by this tool.

 #### OCR on a single image
 ```